Why should I use an agent to buy a house?

 So while we can run much more specific and accurate searches for the home buyer in our local MLS, the consumer these days, for the most part, does not care!
 Distinctive Delphine Real Estate Agent has a home that’s right for you, agents need to get over ourselves when it comes to “finding a house” for many people.

 Sure we can tell a buyer about how we can save them time, but if that is not what they are looking for, then it is time to move on and add value where we really can add value.
+There are other services that a buyer’s agent can provide.
+For instance, a rebate real estate company can offer a refund or rebate when you purchase a new construction home.

 Where does a good agent add value?